 Every dog over the age of 4 months is required to have a dog license.
 Licenses can be obtained from the Municipal Office in Clandeboye.
 We require the owner's name, civic address and phone number, breed of dog, color of dog, rabies certificate number and dog's name.
-The licenses are to be re-newed on an annual basis.
+The licenses are to be renewed on an annual basis.
 If you are unable to come to the Municipal Office, you can mail a cheque payable to R.M. of St. Andrews for the appropriate amount (listed below) and we will mail you out your dog tag(s).
-To obtain a Dog Licence Application Form to submit with payment, please click on the following link: Dog brochure and application form
+To obtain a Dog License Application Form to submit with payment, please click on the following link: Dog Brochure and Application Form.

 Dog License Fees are as Follows:

 It is also very important that dogs and cats be vaccinated as there are different viruses that could make a pet sick if they are ever impounded.